Robin Wall Kimmerer

-Robin Wall Kimmerer (born September 13, 1953) is a Potawatomi botanist, author, and the director of the Center for Native Peoples and the Environment at the State University of New York College of Environmental Science and Forestry (SUNY-ESF).
+Robin Wall Kimmerer (born September 13, 1953) is a Potawatomi botanist, author, and the former director of the Center for Native Peoples and the Environment at the State University of New York College of Environmental Science and Forestry (SUNY-ESF).

 As a scientist and a Native American, Kimmerer is informed in her work by both Western science and Indigenous environmental knowledge.

 Kimmerer has written numerous scientific articles and the books Gathering Moss: A Natural and Cultural History of Mosses (2003), Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants (2013), The Democracy of Species (2021) and The Serviceberry: Abundance and Reciprocity in the Natural World (2024).
 She narrated an audiobook version of Braiding Sweetgrass, released in 2016.
 Braiding Sweetgrass was republished in 2020 with a new introduction.

 Early life and education

-Robin Wall Kimmerer was born in 1953 in upstate New York to Robert and Patricia Wall.
-Her enthusiasm for the environment was encouraged by her parents and her time outdoors inspired a deep appreciation for the natural environment.
+Robin Wall Kimmerer was born in 1953 in upstate New York to Robert and Patricia Wall and was raised in the hamlet of Ballston Lake.
+Her father worked as a mechanical engineer, and her mother had a degree in chemical engineering.
+Her enthusiasm for the environment was encouraged by her parents, and her time outdoors inspired a deep appreciation for the natural environment.
+As a young child, she collected seeds and pressed leaves, storing them in shoe boxes under her bed.
 Kimmerer is an enrolled citizen of the Citizen Potawatomi Nation.

 Kimmerer remained near home for college, attending State University of New York College of Environmental Science and Forestry and receiving a bachelor's degree in botany in 1975.
 She spent two years working for Bausch & Lomb as a microbiologist.
 Kimmerer then moved to Wisconsin to attend the University of Wisconsin–Madison, earning her master's degree in botany there in 1979, followed by her PhD in plant ecology in 1983.
-It was while studying forest ecology as part of her degree program that she first learnt about mosses, which became the scientific focus of her career.
+It was while studying forest ecology as part of her degree program that she first learnt about mosses, and bryology became the scientific focus of her career.